By guest blogger Bonnie Taub-Dix, MA, RD, CDN

 Remember, in taking better care of yourself, everyone else that you care for will reap the benefits too.

 Bonnie Taub-Dix, MA, RD, CDN, is a nutritional consultant, motivational speaker and author of Read It Before You Eat It.
-You can learn more about her here:http://twitter.com/#!/eatsmartbd.
+You can learn more about her here: https://bonnietaubdix.com/ and follow her on Twitter by going to https://twitter.com/eatsmartbd.
 Bonnie is also a current member of HealthyWomen's Women's Health Advisory Council.